2022-cs244/2022-cs244.github.io/deliverables/design-challenge.md

 The rise of P4 is bringing with it the need to verify the functionality of P4 programs and measure their performance.
 There is some prior work in P4 program verification, most recently:

-* [p4pktgen](https://conferences.sigcomm.org/sosr/2018/sosr18-finals/sosr18-final72.pdf) is a tool that can be used to generate packets that exercise all possible paths through a P4 program.
+* [p4pktgen](https://conferences.sigcomm.org/sosr/2018/sosr18-finals/sosr18-final72.pdf) is a tool that can be used to generate packets that exercise all possible paths through a P4 program (developed here at Stanford).
 * [ASSERT-P4](https://conferences.sigcomm.org/sosr/2018/sosr18-finals/sosr18-final78.pdf) provides the P4 programmer with the ability to annotate their P4 program with `assert` statements, which are then verified using symbolic execution.

 There has also been a little bit of prior work exploring how to measure the performance of P4 programs: